serut/meteor-coverage/README.md

     [run|test|test --full-app|test-packages]

-However, you need to run your app with the following driver package :

-    [spacejam|meteor] --driver-package practicalmeteor:mocha-console-runner

-If you want to test with the watch mode, use `meteor-mocha` instead of `meteor --driver-package practicalmeteor:mocha`.

 ## Setup spacejam

 If you have any trouble, refer to this example of Meteor application [meteor-coverage-app-exemple](https://github.com/serut/meteor-coverage-app-exemple) to see how a test runner can execute yours tests, save coverage and send it to coveralls.
 Or feel free to open an issue.
 For now `serut/spacejam:windows-suppport-rc4` is only a fork but it will be merged someday.

 Add the following dependencies in your `package.json`: